 In this case, the ideal storage places are those that maintain a humidity level of a maximum of 64%.
 This way, your cannabis will keep its color, taste, aroma, and terpene profile intact.
 Also, make sure that the humidity levels do not go too high or too low for the strains.

 Cannabis container material such as plastics has the ability to create a static charge.
-Due to which the trichomes on your strain will most likely interact with the plastic material.
+Due to this, the trichomes on your strain will most likely interact with the plastic material.
 As they interact, the trichomes will slowly deteriorate and the flowers will lose terpenes, aroma, and color.

 To prevent a disaster such as this, never believe someone who says a plastic container will do just fine.
 You have to understand that plastic never did much good.
 Instead, storing your cannabis in containers made of glass will help you last one stock for a few months.